-Hannah Bornstein is a litigator and the deputy practice group leader for Government Investigations & White Collar Defense.
-She is also a member of the Life Sciences and Arts & Cultural Institutions teams.
-She represents individuals and multi-national companies in compliance matters, investigations and litigation.
-She is experienced in health care industry matters involving the False Claims Act; the Food, Drug and Cosmetic Act; and the Anti-Kickback Statute.
+Hannah Bornstein is a litigator, trusted advisor, and the deputy practice group leader for Government Investigations & White Collar Defense.
+She is also a member of the firm’s Life Sciences team.
+She represents individuals and multi-national companies in regulatory compliance matters, investigations, and litigation.
+She is experienced in healthcare industry matters involving the False Claims Act; the Food, Drug and Cosmetic Act (FDA); and the Anti-Kickback Statute.

 Hannah’s representative matters have involved government inquiries relating to possible “off-label” promotion and whether a drug or device was marketed in accordance with its approved intended use; possible false or misleading advertising; compliance with the Anti-Kickback Statute; and compliance with CGMP standards, including investigations that follow FDA 483 warning letters.
 Her representative matters include the following:

 Medtech Insight | January 06, 2022

 Boston partner Hannah Bornstein, deputy leader of the Government Investigations & White-Collar Defense practice group, is quoted extensively throughout this article exploring takeaways from the trial and conviction of Theranos founder and former CEO Elizabeth Holmes.

 This article covers a significant litigation win, in which a federal judge dismissed a nearly decade-long False Claims Act lawsuit against Johnson & Johnson entities over allegedly defective hip replacement devices, noting that two whistleblower physicians used confidential information in their complaint.
 The article mentions Boston partners Mark Seltzer and Hannah Bornstein and associate Colin Missett, and Washington, DC partner Adam Tarosky—all of the Government Investigations & White-Collar Defense group—for representing J&J and its related entities.

 The Wall Street Journal | November 19, 2021